Jcousins01/ShortsBlock/PRIVACY.md

-# ShortsBan Privacy Policy
+# ShortsBlock Privacy Policy

 **Last Updated:** November 2025

 ## Data Collection

-ShortsBan does **not** collect, store, or transmit any personal data.
+ShortsBlock does **not** collect, store, or transmit any personal data.

 ## What We Don't Do